fellowseb/marivo-webapp/README.md

-# StageCraft Marketing Website
+# Marivo Webapp

-This repository contains the source code for the StageCraft marketing website.
+This repository contains the source code for https://marivo.app.
-Does not contain the actual web application.
+Check out related packages:

+- `marivo-web` for the marketing website